code42/code42cli/README.md

 c42aed -s https://example.authority.com -u security.admin@example.com --dest-type server --dest https://syslog.example.com
 ```

-Both `c42_destination_type` and `c42_destination` are possible fields in the config file as well.
+Both `destination_type` and `destination` are possible fields in the config file as well.

-You can also use CLI args with config-file args, but the program will favor the CLI args.
+You can also use CLI arguments with config file arguments, but the program will favor the CLI arguments.

 If this is your first time running, you will be prompted for your Code42 password.